The Coffee Maker

 Based on this campaign alone, how is the small kitchen appliance represented through the Keurig brewer different from someone who uses a single, French Press coffee pot?
 Both maintain the ability to brewing a single cup of coffee with your bean blend of preference.
 And each makes a great cup of coffee.

 However, truth be told, Keurig can make the same cup of coffee that a French Press can in about seven minutes less time.
 And it is just as good, if not better.

 Now, isn’t that what’s worth celebrating?

 We at Stealing Share fervently believe that such a message is worth celebrating.
 To steal market share, you must recognize what makes the customer who would prefer you different and reflect that.
 Advertising, such as the discussed Keurig campaign, is not great.
-Worse yet, this advertising does not steal market share and does not aid in Keurig’s advancement as a brand.
+Worse yet, this advertising does not steal market share and does not aid in Keurig’s coffee maker advancement as a brand.